risc0/zeth/README.md

 - [infrastructure]: With typescript / Pulumi , we deploy the front end and zeth to ECS , and use an Application Gateway for rate limiting and access control (i.e. we only want the front end interacting with zeth).

+## Running

+- The entire stack is deployed with [Pulumi]().
+It assumes that the repository is downloaed at `$HOME/zaas`.
+- In order to run configuration checks and set up pulumi backend , run `make setup` from the root directory.

 - Create s3 backend